CFA-Institute-RPC/Explainable-AI-In-Finance/README.md

 # 🧠 Explainable AI in Finance: Fundamental Factor Modeling

 This repository explores how Explainable Artificial Intelligence (XAI) methods can be applied to machine learning models used for a case study in fundamental factor investing.
-It accompanies the [CFA Institute's draft report on Explainable AI in Finance (2025)](link-to-report-if-applicable), illustrating the practical use of post-hoc explainability tools in financial modeling.
+It accompanies the [CFA Institute's report on 'Explainable AI in Finance: Addressing the Needs of Diverse Stakeholders' (2025)](https://rpc.cfainstitute.org/research/reports/2025/explainable-ai-in-finance), illustrating the practical use of post-hoc explainability tools in financial modeling.

 ## 📊 Project Overview